IBM/terratorch/docs/about/contributing.md

     git push -f origin <branch>
     ```
 !!! caution
-    The PR will not be merged if the automatic tests are failing and the user which has sent the PR is responsible for fixing it.
+    Your PR will not be merged if the automatic tests are failing and the user which has sent the PR is responsible for fixing it.

 ## Contributing with documentation